onlythompson/master_typescript_thinking/README.md

 ## 📚  What You'll Find

 * **Intuitive Explanations:** Each algorithm comes with a clear explanation of how it works and why it's important.
-* **Python Implementations:** See the algorithms come to life through well-structured and commented Python code.
+* **TypeScript Implementations:** See the algorithms come to life through well-structured and commented TypeScript code.
 * **Visualizations (where applicable):** Gain a deeper understanding through helpful visuals that illustrate the algorithm's steps.
 * **Practice Problems:** Solidify your knowledge by applying algorithms to solve interesting challenges.
 * **Discussions and Questions:**  Feel free to start discussions or ask questions in the [Discussions] tab.
 We're a community of learners!